Metro Transit union files complaint with OSHA after COVID-19 outbreak at light-rail facility

 Kammeuller said workers are cleaning seven trains a night, so there is potential for COVID-19 to spread in the community like wildfire.

-Kerr said that Metro Transit employees who can work from home are doing so.
-He said the agency offers testing to any employee who requests it, and that anyone who tests positive for the virus is notified verbally or in writing.
-The agency also notifies those who work in proximity to someone who tests positive, as well as those who work in the same unit, he said.
+Kerr said that Metro Transit employees who can work from home are doing so, and that free testing is available to all employees.
+The agency notifies close contacts and staffers who work with someone who tests positive, but test results would come from their provider.

 OSHA conducted an informal inspection of Metro Transit in April after a different complaint claimed the agency was not complying with state guidelines or those of the Centers for Disease Control and Prevention, and had not taken steps to reduce employees' exposure to the coronavirus.